EPFL-Center-for-Imaging/napari-orientationpy/README.md

 # napari-orientationpy

 Napari plugin for the Orientationpy project.

-- No 2D, timeseries, or multichannel yet: only 3D is supported.
+Only 3D images are supported!

 ----------------------------------